thomasclarke1969/documentation/getting-started/ios/connecting.md

 }];
 ```

-On subsequent application launches, `LayerKit` will attempt to establish a network connection on its own.
-You can inspect `LayerKit`'s connection state via the public property `isConnected` on [LYRClient](/docs/api/ios#lyrclient)
+You can inspect `LayerKit`'s connection state via the public property `isConnected` on [LYRClient](/docs/api/ios#lyrclient).
+This is useful on subsequent application launches.

 ```
 if (layerClient.isConnected) {